← Back to Real Engineering Stories

 Monitoring Gaps:

-• No alert for shard distribution imbalance
+• No alert on shard CPU imbalance (only aggregate DB metrics)

 Root Cause Analysis